open/close all folders

 - Power of Love: If you hurt Eris, he hurts you.

-- Older Than He Looks: Runk is the member of the elder council.
+- Older Than He Looks: Runk is a member of the elder council.

 - Bee Bee Gun: a variant, their Speedorz launch hives that cover their opponents in honey which attracts the bees.